Bhavyateja04/Decentralized_AMM/README.md

 Tokens are transferred using standard ERC-20 interfaces

-⚠️ This project is for educational purposes and has not been formally audited.
-It should not be used in production without further security reviews.

-Contract Addresses

-Not deployed to a public network.
-All testing and verification are performed locally using Hardhat.

 Final Notes

 This project demonstrates the core mechanics behind modern DeFi AMMs such as Uniswap V2, including liquidity provision, swaps, and fee distribution — all without centralized control.